saviomartin/gradientking/README.md

 - [react-router-dom](https://reactrouter.com/web/guides/quick-start): for routing
 - [AWS Amplify](https://aws.amazon.com/amplify/): for hosting

+## 🌈 What's next

+I'm pretty sure that I will be constantly adding more and more extrordinary features as I consider this as my biggest project till date.
+These all are the things I have planned to do in next days

+- Voting
+- User authentication
+- Comments
+- Generate gradient from a website url (working now)
+- Generate gradient from a word, eg: love - red gradient
+- Chrome extension which does the features

 ## 🛡️ License

 This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.